CodeStitchOfficial/Intermediate-Website-Kit-SASS/README.md

 7. Adjust the `:root` variables in `./src/assets/[sass or less]/root.[scss or less]`
 8. Modify the website files (use `./src`, NOT `./public`) as needed.
 Use the template file in `content/pages/_template.txt` to get started, or modify the existing pages.
 9. Deploy using your preferred hosting provider.

+<a name="formatting"></a>

+## Formatting

+This template leverages Prettier to format all project files, with configuration settings located in the `.prettierrc` file.
+Since Prettier doesn’t natively support Nunjucks, we use the Jinja template formatter as an alternative, as recommended in this [guide](https://saneef.com/blog/format-nunjucks-files-with-prettier/).

 <a name="explanation-of-file-structure"></a>